rpgplanet/rpgplanet-meta/README.rst

 Not very important from developer perspective, but used heavily for deployment.

 Home of some scripting deployment stuff.
+You may look especially into pavement (for paver) which calls fab (and his fabfile).